-They could still pursue game publishing types of jobs as their career choices.
-As they became more and more passionate about playing games, they also started to get involved in its business.
+They could still pursue game publishing types jobs as their career choices.
+As they became more and more passionate about playing games, they also started to get involved in the business.

 Around 2005, the company sort of had a revival, with a new C.E.O. at the helm.
 The C.E.O. met with Beck and Merrill to get them on board with the company and have their valuable input about which direction the company should go.

 As they started discussing it, they were fascinated by the opportunities in the sector.
 They dissected the trends, the industry’s future, and began to see a serious potential.